“No story, no design” — Paula Rego

 "The dance" in Paula Rego, 1988

-At Gallery 111 exposure is evident Longing with three dozen works, covering diverse themes, techniques, and personal stories.
-As mentioned in the Vision article, the exposure is "a temporal capsule, measuring the transformation of her naturalistic and figurative traits, the expressiveness of bodies in series such as the one dedicated to Jane Eyre by Charlotte Brontë, the autobiographical scenes that reveal the prolonged illness of the artist's husband, Victor Willing (1928-1988) , the surprising notes – such as Futebolista (2010), with a Paula Rego in sporty poses; or the three outstanding works dedicated to Mary Magdalene, paintings recovered from the cycle of the Virgin Mary (Anunciação, 2002), which refer to the voice (or lack thereof) of women – a constant activism by the artist."
+At Gallery 111 the exhibition is on display Longing with three dozen works, covering diverse themes, techniques, and personal stories.
+As mentioned in the Visão article, the exhibition is "a time capsule, measuring the transformation of its naturalistic and figurative features, the expressiveness of bodies in series such as the one dedicated to Charlotte Brontë's Jane Eyre, the autobiographical scenes that reveal the prolonged illness of the artist's husband, Victor Willing (1928-1988) , the surprising notes – such as Futebolista (2010), with a Paula Rego in sports poses; or the three striking works dedicated to Mary Magdalene, paintings recovered from the cycle of the Virgin Mary (Anunciação, 2002), which refer to the voice (or lack thereof) of women – a constant militancy of the artist."

 In 2017, the documentary about the painter, “Paula Rego, Stories & Secrets” The director, Nick Willing, the artist's son, worked without a defined script, letting his mother's life dictate the direction the documentary would take.
-“At the age of 80, and to my surprise, the mother agreed to talk about her life with me and started telling me stories that she had never told me or that she had never told me in that way, without tricks.-Nick Willing
+“At the age of 80, and to my surprise, the mother agreed to talk about her life with me and began to tell me stories that she had never told me or that she had never told me in that way, without tricks.” – Nick Willing

-From the Annunciation to Adoration: Christmas told by Paula Rego
+From Annunciation to Adoration: Christmas told by Paula Rego

 The Abortion